JeraldCrisBergantinos/CapsuleShooter/README.md

 This project is based from 'Unity Create a Game Series' by Sebastian Lague (https://www.youtube.com/playlist?list=PLFt_AvWsXl0ctd4dgE1F8g3uec4zKNRV0).

-The game is avilable for download from https://jeraldcrisbergantinos.itch.io/capsuleshooter.
+The game is available for download from https://jeraldcrisbergantinos.itch.io/capsuleshooter.